 First – a little background on how we get sick!

 When a pathogen has an opportunity to enter our body (typically through the eyes, nose, mouth, or a cut), it multiplies until it can overwhelm the body’s immune system.
 This is known as the ‘incubation period,’ which is why there is a typical time lag between the initial infection and when the person actually shows signs of illness.
 Your nose is one of the most vulnerable portals for infection.
 The nasal passages present the perfect warm and moist environment for infectious agents to settle and multiply.

 Live pathogens need moisture to survive.
 Viruses have a variety of survival mechanisms to retain moisture, a common one being encapsulation – a common strategy used by viruses to protect and deliver their genetic materials.
 The two primary transmission methods are airborne (when an infected person coughs or sneezes) and physical (you touch someone or something that contains the pathogens on the surface).

 Physical Transmission of Viruses

 Many pathogens can survive several days or weeks on hard, nonporous surfaces.
 For example, Norovirus can remain live on surfaces for up to 2 weeks.
 COVID-19 can remain infectious on inanimate surfaces for up to 9 days.
 When you touch these surfaces, your hands pick up the pathogens and transfer them to anything else you touch.
 If you touch your face, you can physically transfer the pathogens and allow them into your system.
-This is why regularly (and properly) washing your hands as well as not touching your face is such an important key to controlling the spread of diseases.
+This is why regularly (and properly) washing your hands and not touching your face are such important keys to controlling the spread of diseases.